-A new paper in Oxford Open Economics, published by Oxford University Press, explores "Potterian economics"-the economics of the world of J.K.
-Rowling's Harry Potter series.
-Comparing such economics with professional economic models indicates that while some aspects of this economy are in line with economic models, many other aspects are distorted, contradicting professional economists' views.
+Coining the term "Potterian economics" researchers have compared such economics with professional economic models to indicate that while some aspects of this economy are in line with economic models, many other aspects are distorted, contradicting professional economists' views.

-Evidence suggests that the public's economic literacy is low and that it acquires much of the knowledge about economics through books, newspapers, etc. There is also evidence that literature affects readers, shaping their views.
+Based on evidence, it will not be far fetched to say that public's economic literacy is low and that it acquires much of the knowledge about economics through books, newspapers, etc. There is also evidence that literature affects readers, shaping their views.
 It is, therefore, possible that the 7-book series may exert influence and reflect on the public's economic perspectives and sentiments.
 A conservative estimate suggests that more than 7.3% of the world's population has read the Potter books and millions more have seen their movie versions.
 Given such extraordinary popularity of the books, their effect on the economic sentiments of the public might be considerable.